caseyg/awesome/README.md

 *   [01mf02/jaq](https://github.com/01mf02/jaq) - A jq clone focussed on correctness, speed, and simplicity

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work based on what you do.
-24/7 local screen & mic recording for the superintelligence era
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Give AI the ability to live your experience.
+Records everything you do, say, hear 24/7, local, private, secure

 *   [sowcow/blank\_slate\_pdf](https://github.com/sowcow/blank_slate_pdf) - Abstract and simplistic PDFs for RM from Rust code.
 There are random experimental PDFs in older releases and Ruby code in older commits.